 [Consider the following.
 There are about 250 million fibres in the human skeletal system.
 Each fibre has about 8000 fibrils, and each fibril about 4,300 x 2250 fast-twitch and slow-twitch filaments per centimeter; a total of around 20 trillion filaments!
 This figure will be greater if we summate over the average length of muscles.
 This is quite a respectable information capacity even for the artificial intelligence expert's view of skills in robots.]

-Now the quantum fields act on the joints with quantum action, not Newtonian forces, which means the interface region is free of inertia!
+Now the quantum fields act on the joints with quantum action, not Newtonian forces, which means the interface region will have reduced inertia!
 Ask any concert pianist if he or she is experiencing the full inertia (a heaviness, resistance) of arms in rapid movements.

-Thus the first important statement to make is that there are no limits to the development of instrumental technique, or any other skill (we are not dependent even on the 20-trillion-filament limit, if they were functioning).
+Thus the first important statement to make is that there are no limits to the development of instrumental technique, or any other skill (we are not dependent even on the 20-trillion-filament limit, even if the filaments were functioning individually).
 Information capacity within the learning patterns can apparently be increased indefinitely and the body can respond to this.

 Now let us see how the above information relates to the mechanisms and procedures involved in learning.
-In terms of current knowledge all learning is due to coordinating given information, or reflexes, or programs, that is, the ability to make a movement is constant (one can't increase the information beyond the neuronal capacity) and ability is governed by linking together learning patterns or coordinating fixed programs.
-This is like endeavouring to program a computer, which of course has fixed information capacity.
+In terms of current knowledge all learning is due to coordinating given information, or reflexes, or programmes, that is, the ability to make a movement is constant (one can't increase the information beyond the neuronal capacity) and ability is governed by linking together learning patterns or coordinating fixed programmes.
+This is like endeavouring to programme a computer that has fixed information capacity.
 But when the information within the quantum field system is increased this is equivalent to improving the computer, or changing it for a better one.
 This means learning is not just specific programming or coordination but is also general in the sense that the ability to make simple, basic movements can be raised indefinitely.
 The information capacity of the (mind) computer can be increased.

 When the general component is increased the specific learning will take place more rapidly and reach a higher standard.
-Practicing for general learning involves procedures which avoid effort, and avoid trying to be accurate (or specific); it emphasises relaxation and an absence of muscular activity.
-Such worked-out procedures will encourage the information capacity of the learning patterns to develop further---that is, the information density which gives rise to greater awareness---kinesthetic sense-- of movements and therefore greater control.
+Practicing for general learning involves procedures that avoid effort and avoid trying to be accurate (or specific); it emphasises relaxation and an absence of muscular activity.
+Such worked-out procedures will encourage the information capacity of the learning patterns to develop further---that is, the information density which gives rise to greater awareness (kinaesthetic sense) of movements and therefore greater control.

 Thus, the second item of key information in the acquisition of instrumental technique is that there is not only specific learning (on which the present teaching and education is based) but general, in which the basic ability can be raised indefinitely and that with this ability more advanced specific programs can then be attained.